 2% non-UK resident surcharge

 From 1 April 2021, an additional 2% SDLT surcharge on non-UK residents purchasing residential property in England and Northern Ireland will apply.
-This will in effect mean that if you are purchasing a UK property as a holiday home and you already own another property, you will pay the 2% non-UK resident surcharge plus the 3% SDLT charge on the purchase of additional homes.
-In this example the top rate of SDLT on the value of your property purchase above £1.5m will be 17%.
+This will in effect mean that if you are purchasing a UK property that will not be you main home (i.e. you already own another property), you will pay the 2% non-UK resident surcharge plus the 3% SDLT charge on the purchase of additional homes.
+In this example, the top rate of SDLT on the value of your property purchase above £1.5 million will be 17%.

 15% flat SDLT rate on corporate ownership

 If you buy a property through a company, if that property is worth more than £500,000, a flat rate of 15% SDLT will apply.
 There are some limited exemptions from the flat 15% SDLT rate where, for example the acquisition is for the purpose of letting as part of a rental business or as part of a property trading or development business.

 Purchase of shares in a property holding company

 If you buy the shares in a property holding company, you will not pay SDLT.
 However, there are a number of potential downsides to acquiring the shares in a property holding company that you should explore with your tax and legal advisors, not least, the Annual Tax on Enveloped Dwellings (outlined below).